capcontechedu/clinical_r_programming_b12025/README.md

 Clone this repository to your local system by following below steps:

 - Open `git bash` application by searching in your system.
-- Update below code chunk to root your R project directory.
+- you will see a `git teminal window`, Update below code chunk to root your R project directory.

   ```{bash}
   # set working directory in git bash